chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 For example, you need to make your way down a steep rock face.
 Without assistance, you’d make a Face Danger move to see what happens.
 If you had rope, the climb is not particularly risky or uncertain.
 In that case, you might skip the move and just narrate the result.

-Specific assets can make equipment more important and relevant to your character.
-For example, combat talent assets represent your expertise in a particular weapon or fighting style.
-When you wield an appropriate weapon, you gain the benefit of the asset.

 Apart from assets, you can make note of equipment at whatever level of detail you like, but don’t fuss over it.
 If you’re wondering whether you have a particular mundane item, you can Ask for Inspiration.

 ## The Flow of Play